GFalingPersonal/GoodX_Application/README.md

 I have implemented frontend_proxy.js and backend_proxy.py, that the python backend proxy handles the server-to-server connection without CORS and stores and uses the cookie correctly, while sending the cookie to the frontend as well for state awareness.

 With the proxy API server, the call to login retrieves the cookie that is used for subsequent calls: getDiary, getBookings, getBookingStatuses, getBookingTypes, getPatients, createBooking, updateBooking, deleteBooking all works with the cookie as token.
-All the API calls mentioned works as expected, except for updateBooking we receive "ACTION_NOT_SUPPORTED:booking:update:entity_uid" from the API.
-Currently I expect the API user is not authorised to make certain updates, this will be followed up with the GoodX team.
+All the API calls mentioned works as expected.
+The backend_proxy.py if hosted on Google Cloud and the frontend on Google Firebase

 Requirements already adhered to:
  • Validation: Consider adding validation to data input fields where necessary.